CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 ### Configurables

 ##### Fallback Move Speed & Fall Speed
 Pretty basic - the *fallback move speed* is how quick the KinematicBody moves, in units-per-second.
-This is a fallback since more complex move speed (i.e. influenced by status effects) is supposed to be provided by the CharacterCore.
+This is a fallback since more complex move speed (i.e. influenced by status effects) is supposed to be provided by the *CharacterStatsCore*.
 The *fall speed* is how quick the KinematicBody falls when not on the floor, in units-per-second.
 9.8 units/second, which is the sort of bog-standard for gravity, is the recommended fall speed.

 ##### Goal Tolerance
 There might be instances where we don't want to stop exactly on the goal position.
 This configurable allows the body to stop when within a certain distance of the target, rather than being precisely at the target.